moni-tu/simple-js-app/README.md

 ● JavaScript

 GETTING STARTED
-The easiest way to start is to close the repository. https://github.com/moni-tu/simple-js-app.git
+The easiest way to start is to clone the repository. https://github.com/moni-tu/simple-js-app.git

 USE GOALS